Kyle Richards Slammed For Not Sticking Up For Kim Richards And Her Sobriety

-Kyle Richards has been on The Real Housewives of Beverly Hills since the very beginning and it’s no secret that Kyle doesn’t really like confrontations.
+Kyle Richards has been on The Real Housewives of Beverly Hills since the very beginning, and it’s no secret that Kyle doesn’t really like confrontations.
 Kyle isn’t the kind of person who will yell and scream when she feels wronged, but she will speak her mind – and possibly cry.
 Over the past couple of years, her sister Kim Richards has been a sore subject for her, especially after Kim was arrested for drunkenly disorder and for shoplifting at Target.
 While everyone wanted to know what Kyle was thinking and feeling, she wasn’t exactly thrilled at sharing her feelings with the ladies and the Real Housewives of Beverly Hills viewers.

 According to a new tweet, Kyle Richards is now being questioned as to why she’s not sticking up for her sister during these tough times.
-Kim is now starting to film The Real Housewives of Beverly Hills and she knows that she will be bombarded with questions about her sobriety, how life is going and how she’s feeling.
+Kim is now starting to film The Real Housewives of Beverly Hills, and she knows that she will be bombarded with questions about her sobriety, how life is going and how she’s feeling.
 But Kyle had no idea that her co-stars had been talking about Kim behind her back.

 “Rinna & Eden are making talking & judging Kim’s disease their storylines & u just watch & say nothing?” one person wrote to Kyle Richards, questioning why Kyle wasn’t standing up for Kim when her co-stars were talking about her sister, to which Richards added, “I have no idea what they’re saying when they shoot until I see the episode #RHOBH.”